 You can export a sequence or clip to videotape in a supported camcorder or VTR.
 You can use this type of export for archiving a master tape, or for delivering rough edits for screening from VTRs.

-You can export project files, not just clips, to standard EDL files.
-You can import EDL files into various third-party editing systems for finishing.
+You can export project files, not just clips, to AAF files.
+You can import AAF files into various third-party editing systems for finishing.
 You can trim Premiere Pro projects down to their essentials and ready them, with or without their source media, for archiving.

 Finally, using the Adobe Media Encoder, you can export video in formats suitable for devices ranging from professional tape decks to DVD players to video-sharing web sites to mobile phones to portable media players to standard- and high-definition TV sets.